 Any experiment is necessarily limited in the amount of conditions and factors that it can test, and ours is not an exception.
 Most notably, our experiment only tested one distance from the display.
-It is possible that other models better reflect distance variability, but this remains an open question.
+It is possible that other models better reflect distance variability, but this remains an open question (see also the discussion in [12]).